 Heading to Kauai soon?
 Here is an itinerary full of all the places I wish I had known about before I went.

 I’ve written a fair amount of itineraries for this site, mostly because it’s the travel information both you as readers and I myself need help with most often.
 I have personally spent hundreds of hours researching destinations, and even more time benefitting from the planning of others and my own experience.
 And as much as I love writing personal pieces or thoughtful narratives, I find quality itinerary and genuine recommendations surprisingly difficult to find — online or otherwise.

 I also want to continue to demonstrate how much can be seen, even at a reasonable pace — for the part-time travelers who feel limited by a few weeks of vacation time.
 I hope to show that it’s as simple as aligning your priorities, doing the research (which I hope I am contributing to,) booking the ticket, and going.

 The good news is one week in Kauai is a fantastic for the part-time traveler who has limited time.

 When I sat down to share my tips from my recent time in Kauai, however, I found dividing the island into regions and subcategories to be more effective for explanation.
-I’ll share those along with a brief breakdown of what to plan for each day in a week.
+I’ll share those along with a brief breakdown of what to do, where to eat, and where to stay in Kauai, as well as how to plan for each day in a week.

 For those of you who have yet to visit, Kauai goes a little something like this: